 How To Calm The Kids Down At Christmas

-So What Strategies Can You Use To Calm The Kids Down During The Festive Season?
+Simple Strategies To Calm The Kids Down During The Festive Season

-Top Tips To Calm The Kids Down On Christmas Eve And Festive Season
+Top Tips To Calm The Kids Down On Christmas Eve And Holiday Season

 Reduce Food Stimulants:

-it can be more challenging at this time of year but do what you can to minimise stimulants.
+it can be more challenging at this time of year to calm the kids but do what you can to minimise stimulants.
 Sugar, caffeine, artificial sweeteners, even fats can seriously increase anxiety, stress symptoms.
 They are extremely stimulating and play havoc on the bodies sugar levels and digestive system.

 Eliminate External Stimulants:

-Encourage some seriously unplugging and time out.
+Encourage some seriously unplugging and time out to calm the kids and adults.
 Information overload and blu ray from TV, computers and mobile devices plays havoc with the brain.
-Especially the melatonin and the bodies natural circadian rythm which is vital for good quality sleep.
+Especially the melatonin and the bodies natural circadian rythms which is vital for good quality sleep.

 Be Organised, Prepare and Plan: